mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po.md

 The Procurement team will reach out to you if there is follow up needed for additional information.

-Once the form is complete, please attach the appropriate legal documents.
-Then click on the “Submit” button.
-The approval workflow process will begin.
-You can always check the status of your request in the Purchase Order Module or feel free to reach out to Procurement@mattermost.com for further details on your request.
+Once the form is complete, attach the appropriate legal documents and click **Submit** to start the approval workflow process.
+You can always check the status of your request in the Purchase Order Module or feel free to reach out to procurement@mattermost.com for further details on your request.

 ## Business Unit Definitions